denisgodoy/42-so_long/README.md

 ## Bonus part

-The game gets quite complex, with an enemy patrol that causes the player to lose, and some sprite animation.
-At least 1 `T` character must be added to the map, representing the enemy.
-The movements counter must be displayed directly on the window.
+The game objective remains the same, but it gets quite complex with an enemy patrol that causes the player to lose, and some sprite animation added.
+- At least 1 `T` character must be added to the map, representing the enemy;
+- The movements counter must be displayed directly on the window.
 ```shell
 make bonus
 ./so_long maps/<map-name>_bonus.ber